-Adolescents will learn about the use and abuse of alcohol, tobacco and other drugs (ATOD) in the Power of Choice program.
+Adolescents will learn about the use and misuse of tobacco, alcohol, and other drugs (TAOD) in the Power of Choice program.
 With this information, students in grades 5-12 can make informed, powerful and independent choices.

-Overall health issues associated with substance abuse will be addressed.
+Overall health issues associated with substance misuse will be addressed.
 Students will learn about:

 - Reasons people choose to use or not use substances